mbellico/mbellico/README.md

 <h1 align=Center> Hello There!
 I'm Melisa D. Bellico :wave: </h1>

-I am an Argentinian Junior QA Manual and Automation tester.
+I am an Argentinian Qualty Assurance Specialist.
 Testing is my passion and achieving a high quality software product is my goal.

 I invite you to take a look at the projects I've been working at.